 Core staff of the floated-to unit may also treat float nurses like outsiders, which can impact morale.
 Given nurses often already experience high levels of stress and low levels of job satisfaction, unit managers should float core staff as a last resort.

-When to enlist CareRev as your third workforce
+When to enlist CareRev

 However, float nurses move around often.
 One study reported a float pool turnover rate of 40%, causing organizational costs to exceed $1 million.